jenweber/our-open-source-contributions/README.md

 ## How to get started

-A full list of step-by-step instructions for your first pull request can be found in [CONTRIBUTING.md](CONTRIBUTING.md)
+A full list of step-by-step instructions for your first pull request - test here can be found in [CONTRIBUTING.md](CONTRIBUTING.md)

 To run files locally: